nokafor/MSBuild2017Quickstarts/Yo.md

 8. Load the add-in into Office.
 The easiest way to do this is by sideloading the add-in in Office Online:

     a.
-[Copy the url to go to Excel Online](https://office.live.com/start/excel.aspx).
+Go to Excel Online (https://office.live.com/start/excel.aspx).
 Choose **Sign in with a work or school account** and sign in with the credentials at your station.
     > If working on your personal machine, you can log in with your work, school, or Microsoft account, as preferred.

     b.
 Create a blank workbook.
 Then go to **Insert > Office Add-ins**.